 - Rolling pin

 - Metal scraper

-- Round cookie cutter approx 2 inch & small bowl approx 4 inch (to use as circle template for windows and door)
+- Round cookie cutter approx 2 inches & small bowl approx 4 inches (to use a circle template for windows and door)

 - Flower punch